Shows & Tickets

 Before directing NUMB, Jason’s short films included The Hitchhiker, Pop Switch, The Planting and Late, which was selected by Telefilm Canada for its Perspectives Canada program at the Cannes Marché du Film.
 He also directed a production of Danny and the Deep Blue Sea by John Patrick Shanley, for which he received a “Best Director” nomination at the Vancouver Theatre Awards (“The Jessies”).

 Jason’s eclectic background includes a B.Sc. in Biology and an M.A. in Theological Studies from Regent College.
 He lives in White Rock, B.C.
 Canada with his wife and three daughters.

 Written a performed by Susan E. Issacs

 Disillusioned, disenfranchised, and disinterested in anything churchy, Susan knew of only one thing to do when she hit spiritual rock bottom at age 40....
 She took God to couples counseling.

 In this cuttingly poignant memoir, she chronicles her rocky relationship with the Almighty--from early childhood to midlife crisis – and all the churches where she and God tried to make a home.
 Originally staged as a solo show in New York and Los Angeles, Angry Conversations with God is a cheeky, heartfelt memoir that, even at its most scandalous, is still an affirmation of faith.

 Talk Amongst Yourselves...

-We hope that The Amish Project sparked a bunch of new thoughts and maybe even brought up some questions for you.
+We hope that Angry Conversations with God sparked a bunch of new thoughts and maybe even brought up some questions for you.
 We don't want the conversation to end in the lobby.
 We want you to keep talking; in the car, in the coffee shop, and around the kitchen table.
-So here are some questions to help guide your discussions.
+So here are some questions to help guide your discussions (PDF).
 Get talking!